Our Team

 • Danielle Bourque, MS, CFY-SLP

-• Communications Manager
+• Engagement & Communications Manager

-• Danielle Bourque is the Communications Manager for the Baker Institute.
+• Danielle Bourque is the Engagement & Communications Manager for the Baker Institute.
 Danielle holds a BS in Kinesiology – Exercise Science from Saint Mary’s College of California, a second BS in Communication Disorders and Deaf Education from Utah State University, and an MS in Speech-Language Pathology from the University of Hawaii at Mānoa.
 With a passion for supporting children with hearing loss, Danielle has been an integral part of the Listen to Me! program since 2014.
 She began as a volunteer and has since served in various roles, including Baby Class teacher, LSL teacher assistant, and Administrative Assistant.
 She is deeply honored to now contribute to the program in her current role.
 Currently, Danielle works in Early Intervention and preschool through Coastal Speech Therapy in San Diego, CA. Danielle’s favorite part of her work with the Baker Institute is connecting with families during the application process for the Listen to Me!
 Conference and witnessing the transformative outcomes and lasting relationships that develop throughout the program.